Sunrise to Sunset: The Best Hikes & Lookouts in Superior Country

 2. Deer Lake / Lofquist Lake Hiking Trails: Nipigon

 Located just outside of Nipigon down Highway 585 is the trailhead access point to the trailhead of the 6.6 km loop trail for Deer Lake, from this main loop you can access the trails to Lofquist Lake and No Good Lake too.
 The Lofquist Lake lookout faces east, the Deer Lake lookouts face mainly east and the No Good lookouts are located on either side of the lake, one facing east and the others facing west.
 This is an all-in-one location!
-The trails can be lengthy if doing all of them in one shot however is still considered child friendly, bring your fur-pal too!
+The trails can be lengthy if doing all of them in one shot however it's still considered child-friendly, bring your fur-pal too!
 This is a pet-friendly location provided they're on a leash.

 For further information: Deer Lake / Lofquist Lake Hiking Trails